shan2788/CS27/CS27/README.md

 ```shell
   pip install -r requirements.txt
 ```

+- If there is some issues that cannot install GDAL package on Windows OS.
+Please download OSGeo4W which include GDAL package from https://trac.osgeo.org/osgeo4w/ and install with Express option.
+Then copy the following path to your .env file.

+GDAL_LIBRARY_PATH='C:\OSGeo4W\bin\gdal310.dll'
+GEOS_LIBRARY_PATH='C:\OSGeo4W\bin\geos_c.dll'

 - Check if the requirements were installed using `pip list`
 - Move to AgDeskDjango directory `cd AgDeskDjango`